Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 The argument targetted by CopyOutArgumentBuffer shall also be marked as ignored.

+If any memory allocation error occurs, umock_c shall raise an error with the code UMOCK_C_MALLOC_ERROR.

+If any other error occurs, umock_c shall raise an error with the code UMOCK_C_ERROR.

 ###CopyOutArgument(arg_type value)

 The CopyOutArgument call modifier shall copy an argument value to be injected as an out argument value when the code under test calls the mock function.